• Skip to main content

 d) Treatment time frame for cycles of cold application.

-• With routine extractions where the amount of swelling that’s expected is just minimal, application cycles performed over the 4 to 6 hours following your procedure are usually sufficient.
+- With routine extractions where the level of edema that forms is expected to be just minimal, application cycles performed over the 4 to 6 hours following your procedure are usually sufficient.
 (Fragiskos)

 e) Important precautions.